AndieWill510/tinydoor/Options/003-chapter-summary.md

 Chapter 7 carries us into a place of real healing, where caring for our nervous system becomes a central pathway to our health.
 Healing, for us, begins with listening deeply to our nervous system instead of fighting it.
 We'll explore practical ways to lower sensory overload, build supportive routines and create rooms that work with our gorgeous brains instead of fighting them.
 Regulation is not indulgence.
 It's the foundation for healing.

-In Chapter 8, we explore a cultural heresy: you aren't sick, _but your environment is_.
-Many of us struggle not because we're broken people, but because the environments we're in  demand the impossible.
+In Chapter 8, we find that many of us have been taught that we’re broken when our environments are the ones demanding the impossible.
+Many of us, in fact, struggle not because we're broken people, but because the environments we're in _demand the impossible_.
 This chapter reframes disability through context, showing how changing our surroundings, relationships, and expectations can unlock healing, dignity, and the freedom to become fully ourselves.

 ---